SNAP Benefits in Utah: How to Apply and Qualify

 You can find your specific payment date in our Utah deposit schedule.

-See Utah EBT deposit schedule for 2025
+See Utah EBT deposit schedule 2026

 How to Check Your EBT Card Balance